phossa2/di/README.md

     ]);
     ```

+    **NOTE**: Service id with scope appended has the highest priority as of scope
+    over defined scope for this service, and over default scope of the container.

   - Share instance only in certain object

-    Sometimes, user may want to share one instance only under certain object.
+    Sometimes, user may want to share one instance only inside certain object.

     ```php
     class A {